 Our meta-model integrates multiple partial models.
 Each partial model captures specific mechanisms that contribute to signaling downstream the TCR.
 Specifically, we model the surface of T cells as they undergo an interaction with an antigen presenting cell (APC), forming an immune synapse (IS).
 Note that our focus is on the dynamic organization of molecules within the T cells.
 The partial models include the TCRs, glycoproteins (esp.
 CD45), key kinases (Lck), and the T cell membrane.
 We now describe each of the models and related results that serve as inputs to the metamodeling briefly, elaborate descriptions are provided in SI.

 Model 1 computes the spatiotemporal patterning of a population of TCR and CD45 molecules embedded in the plasma membrane of T cells during T-cell activation through the IS.
 The model aims to recapitulate imaging measurements of TCR and CD45 patterning when TCRs interact with peptide-MHC molecules on APCs or with molecular mimic, leading to TCR triggering (Razvag et al. 2018; Neve-Oz et al. 2018; Chang et al. 2016).
 The formation of these interfaces leads to reorganization of surface molecules, changes in the topography of the plasma membrane, and TCR activation.
 The tight adhesion of the two cells at the immune synapse (or the adhesion of the T cell to the mimic coverslip) causes physical segregation between the TCRs and CD45.
 This segregation occurs due to the smaller size of the molecular complex of the TCR-pMHC relative to the bigger size of the bulky CD45 (and other glycoproteins).
 Since CD45 is also a phosphatase, it has been suggested to dynamically quench the TCR signal through its dephosphorylation.
-Thus, the physical segregation of these molecules may promote TCR activation - a model known as ‘kinetic segregation’ 2[Ref Van-der Merwe+Davis].
+Thus, the physical segregation of these molecules may promote TCR activation - a model known as ‘kinetic segregation’ 2.

 Here, we specifically used Reaction-diffusion Markov-Chain Monte-Carlo (MCMC) simulations to capture the positions of these molecules at the tight interface.
-For this model, we used InterCells - our previously described computational model and simulation 17(Neve-Oz et al. 2018).
+For this model, we used InterCells - our previously described computational model and simulation 17.

 Briefly, our model captures the assumptions of the Kinetic Segregation model, but it does not account for TCR phosphorylation by Lck and downstream TCR spatiotemporal signaling.

 Model 2 describes the spatial patterning of a population of active Lck molecules, indicated as Lck* [Refs Acuto, Gaus].
 It computes Lck* distribution given the density of CD45 molecules by using Monte-Carlo simulations.
 The free parameters for the model include the diffusion coefficient of Lck and the probability of spontaneous decay of Lck* back to its inactive state.
-The input variables include mean (μ) and standard deviations (σ) of CD45 distribution.
+The input variables include the mean (μ) and standard deviation (σ) of CD45 distribution.
 The output variables include probabilistic parameters that describe the radial distribution of steady state Lck*.

 Thus - this model captures Lck activation state at the immune synapse, but not the spatiotemporal organization of CD45 and the TCR.